Summary

 ): FieldAliasSchema!

 For the input of this query, give the name of the repository or view you want to query within quote marks.
-For the results, you can request a schema's ID and name, a list of fields and other items (see the Returned Datatype section).
+For the results, you can request the schema's identifier and name, a list of fields and other items (see the Returned Values section).

 Example